jump-dev/jump-dev.github.io/_posts/2024-09-17-open-energy-models.md

 To summarize, JuMP is a powerful tool for energy system modeling.
-The insights from JuMP-dev 2024 will help guide future developments, particularly in areas like debugging, physical units, and sparse variabble support.
+The insights from JuMP-dev 2024 will help guide future developments, particularly in areas like debugging, physical units, and sparse variable support.

 ## Contents